Wednesday, June 30, 2021

 ● So recently my father and I made our first trip to the movie theatre in a year and a half, which was a bit exhilarating because it had been so long (even if the screening itself that I went to was empty, we are still in a pandemic after all), to watch the latest movie in The Conjuring franchise, Michael Chaves' The Conjuring: The Devil Made Me Do It.
 I love the first two The Conjuring films by James Wan, both are excellently crafted horror movies with effectively crafted scares with a strong emphasis on family and empathy that made those two films' proceedings wholesome by the time those finished; this latest outing was alright, but it fell pretty short of what came before.
 It was still a well-made movie, I still felt for the central characters, it had a strong opening act, and a few scares were effective, but the direction it went in at points leading up to the twist made me go "Ehm..." (๐Ÿคจ) because to me it felt a bit far removed from the dark grounding in spiritual reality set up by the first two films.
 Patrick Wilson and Vera Farmiga are still excellent as Ed and Lorraine Warren for they have a beautiful chemistry together and I love them, they (like Brendan Fraser and Rachel Weisz's Rick and Evy from Stephen Sommers' 1999 take on The Mummy) are one of my favorite movie couples, and hearing Mark Isham's "Family Theme" makes me happy. ๐Ÿ˜Š

-Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW allowed); hope you have a great day, be a nice human, keep yourself protected during this pandemic, and take care! ๐Ÿ˜ƒ
+Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW allowed); hope you have a great day, be a kind human, keep yourself protected during this pandemic, and take care! ๐Ÿ˜ƒ

 --------------------------------------------------------------------------------------------